 Sierra Leone is a small West African country and has the Leone as its official currency.
 The Sierra Leonean Leone is abbreviated as SLL in the exchange markets and is comprised of 100 subunits known as cents.
 The Leone was introduced into the economy after the country gained independence and replaced the colonial British West African pound.
-The Sierra Leone Civil War which ran for over a decade caused hyperinflation in the country and a subsequent economic collapse in the country.
+The Sierra Leone Civil War which ran for over a decade caused hyperinflation in the country and subsequent economic collapse.
 The war left the currency at its lowest value where one US Dollar was exchanging for 5,465 Sierra Leone Leone as of January 2017 making it the least valued currency in Africa.

 4. Indonesian Rupiah